9 Bravery Books for Teaching Students About Courage - Diverse Read Alouds

 I believe that helping our students learn to stand up for what is right and have the courage to act with strong values when needed is an important part of our job in the upper elementary classroom.
-This past summer, I felt compelled to re-evaluate my go-to picture books for each theme that I teach to ensure that the books I use to teach different topics represents a diverse group of characters and authors.
-This list of picture books for a Courage-themed read aloud or theme unit will offer you some of my old favorites and newer picture book titles to make your Courage lessons and read alouds more inclusive.
+This past summer, I felt compelled to re-evaluate my go-to picture books for each theme that I teach to ensure that the books I use to teach different SEL and character education topics represent a diverse group of characters and authors.
+These books about bravery are perfect for a Courage-themed read aloud or courage lesson and will highlight some of my old favorites as well as newer books about bravery to make your Courage lessons and read alouds more inclusive.

 In my quest to maintain an inclusive collection of picture books, I relied heavily on research from The Conscious Kid, “an education, research, and policy organization dedicated to equity and promoting healthy racial identity development in youth.”
 The Conscious Kid has created “a curated list of teacher-facing materials and evaluation criteria to affirm and reflect students’ identities and to help facilitate important conversations about equity, racism, and belonging.”